ivard/irma-js-proposal/README.md

 .catch(error => console.error("Couldn't do what you asked 😢", error));
 ```

-Don't want console output, but a proper interface in the browser?
-Use a
+Don't want console output, but a proper UI in the browser?
+Use the `irma-web`
+package, or the `irma-popup` package that's underway, that packages the other
+half of `irmajs`.

-different package.
-Don't want to use the IRMA server, but a Nuts node with built
+Don't want to use the IRMA server, but a Nuts node with built in IRMA server?
+Use the `irma-nuts-auth` package instead.

-in IRMA server?
-Use a different package.
-Want to do something completely
+Want to do something completely different?
+Write your own plugin, which can be
-different?
-Write your own plugin, which can be as powerful as any other.
+as powerful as any other 🌈

 ## Examples